paulwarren/nzde/dict/F/README.md

 <b>1</b> <i>adj.</i> (Rural) to do with the business of farming.

+## Farmy Army

+ <i>n.</i> rural volunteers assisting following Christchurch's earthquake February 2011 [word modelled on Barmy Army (travelling British cricket supporters); members of the Farmy Army from Palmerston North might be referred to as the Palmy Farmy Army, according to a wag quoted on RNZ National.]

 ## farmyarder

  <i>n.</i> a haymaker blow [(?nonce)]

+## Farouk's revenge

+ <i>n.</i> diarrhoea

 ## fart tax